The Church at Litchfield Park

 W.C.S.F. appreciates your support throughout the year as donors, shoppers, and volunteers.
 If you would like to volunteer at the Thrift Shop, please sign up in the breezeway between services.
 The Thrift Shop is open for business from 8:30 a.m. to 12:30 p.m. on the days indicated in the calendar below, with a donation day on the day before from 8:30 a.m. to 10:30 a.m.
 Please feel free to contact Amber, Amanda, or Jennifer at firstname.lastname@example.org or call the church at (623) 935-3411 if you have questions or need to make other donation arrangements.
 Thank you!

 You may need to scroll to see the entire calendar.

 calendar by John Scott

-Go to the youth page at https://www.churchatlitchfieldpark.org/Youth.html to subscribe to our youth newsletter.
+Go to the youth page at https://www.churchatlitchfieldpark.org/Youth.html to subscribe to either our Ignite or Pulse newsletter.

 Newsletter for Kids

 Did you know that if you go to the children’s page on our website – https://www.churchatlitchfieldpark.org/Children.html – you can subscribe to our newsletter?
 Check it out!

 The Church at Litchfield Park is the charter organization for Troop 99 of the Boy Scouts of America.
 As the charter organization, we support troop leaders, interface with various levels of the Boy Scouts of America organization, and provide facilities for scout meetings and troop committee meetings.

 Troop 99 engages in civic activities, participates in outdoor activities such as camp-outs, and conducts fund raising events (Troop 99 does an excellent job of funding its activities).